Senior Associate - Interior Design

 Great design is about understanding the “why” and delivering it in three dimensions.

 I strive to create places where people can healthfully and happily live their best lives.
-With over 25 years of experience working in the design industry, I specialize in senior living, multifamily, geriatric healthcare and health, and wellness design.
+With over 25 years of experience working in the design industry, I specialize in senior living, long term care, healthcare, multifamily, and health & wellness design.
 I am passionate about developing innovative ways to warm spaces that are often cold.
-I always begin with understanding the essence of the people spending their days and nights in a senior living community and translate that into a design that must support, encourage, engage, and welcome every resident and care partner.
-I call this Sensory Design: creating spatial and sensory relationships that are familiar to residents, increasing their health, well-being, and happiness because their minds and bodies are intrinsically connected to the spaces in which they live.
+I begin with learning about and understanding the people who will live and work in the space, and translate that into a design that supports, encourages, engages, and welcomes every resident, patient, visitor and care partner.
+I create spatial and sensory relationships that feel familiar, not just in how the spaces are shaped and how people will move through them, but also by using echoes of local vernacular to help unconsciously connect memory to new environments.

-I serve on the board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality care and support for seniors in British Columbia.
-I am a guest lecturer for Senior Living Design at the British Columbia Institute of Technology, as well as a volunteer mentor and award juror for the IDIBC and the IIDA.
-I am also a member of the BC Care Providers Association, the International Council on Active Aging, and the Canadian Association on Gerontology.
+I’m a Board-Certified Healthcare Interior Designer (CHID) with the AAHID, and an Eden Associate.
+I serve on the Board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality long-term care and support for seniors in British Columbia.
+I am a guest lecturer for Senior Living Design at the British Columbia Institute of Technology, a mentor for BCIT and Northern Arizona University students, and an award juror for the IDIBC and the IIDA.
+I am also a member of the BC Care Providers Association, the International Council on Active Aging, the Canadian Association on Gerontology, and SAGE.
+I have been recently appointed to the Board of Directors at the Interior Designers of Canada (IDC) the national advocacy association for the interior design profession, and the International Design Continuing Education Council (IDCEC).

 What makes a great design?